 The Amaan project raised awareness of the mental health needs of asylum-seeking and refugee women in Glasgow.

-The project was funded by Comic Relief and the Lankelly-Chase Foundation and was led by the Mental Health Foundation working in partnership with the Scottish Refugee Council and Freedom from Torture.
-It was based on the findings and recommendations emerging from the Sanctuary project work with asylum seekers and refugees in Glasgow over the last few years.
+The project was funded by Comic Relief and the Lankelly-Chase Foundation.
+It was led by the Mental Health Foundation, working in partnership with the Scottish Refugee Council and Freedom from Torture.
+It was based on the findings and recommendations emerging from the Sanctuary project's work with asylum seekers and refugees in Glasgow over the last few years.
 The project started in September 2011 and ended in September 2014.

 The aims of the project were to:

-- reduce the risk of interaction with services compounding the effects of trauma they may already have experienced.
+- reduce the risk of interaction with services compounding the effects of the trauma they may already have experienced

 The aims of the project were achieved through:

-Learning about the key issues for women in terms of the relationships between their mental wellbeing, their experiences before and after leaving their country of origin, their status, environment and those around them, in particular their contact with professionals in the UK.
+Learning about the key issues for women in terms of the relationships between their mental wellbeing, their experiences before and after leaving their country of origin, their status, environment and those around them, particularly their contact with professionals in the UK.

-The community conversations involved working with asylum seeking and refugee women to increase their awareness of mental health improvement and wellbeing, to raise awareness of when and how to seek help.
+The community conversations involved working with asylum-seeking and refugee women to increase their awareness of mental health improvement and wellbeing and to raise awareness of when and how to seek help.
 The sessions were educational, participative and aimed to empower those attending.
-They focused on: concepts of mental wellbeing and illness, causes of this, recovery, stigma, fear and help seeking.
+They focused on: concepts of mental wellbeing and illness, causes of this, recovery, stigma, fear and help-seeking.